 The improved handmade pricing formula above factors in a markup that is applied to your base manufacturing cost.

 Markup can be typically be defined as a percentage – a markup of 100% would be cost price x 2, for example.
 The best way to illustrate how pricing markups work is with via an example:

 Jane makes a scarf and it costs her $29 in manufacturing costs (materials and labour).
 She would like to add a markup of 150% in order to arrive at her final selling price.
 Applying the markup percentage results in $72.50 as the suggested selling price ($29 × 2.5 = $72.50).

 More details on pricing markups can be found in our post here: How to calculate pricing markups for your handmade products »

 Do your research!

-One of the last things to do is to look at your competitors that sell similar items - what are they charging?
+Some questions to consider when evaluating your competitors products: what are they charging?
 Is your item better made or a better quality than theirs?
 You might be able to charge a premium over their price for this.
 Have you created something unique and different?
 This is another opportunity to sell your products at a higher rate.

 Experiment & Tweak

 Don't be afraid to experiment with your pricing - if you feel that it might be too high and your sales are slow, you can always adjust and see if sales pick up (just remember not to go under your Base Production Cost as you will definitely be losing money on each sale!).

 Likewise, if you notice that your prices are significantly under your competitors - try increasing them.
 Studies have shown that many people tend to equate quality with price and are thus prepared to pay more.